What is the purpose of HopeXchange and what is the uniqueness of this Health Project?

-The HopeXchange Health Project applies a comprehensive approach to addressing relevant healthcare challenges in resource-limited countries.
+The HopeXchange Medical Centers apply a comprehensive approach to addressing relevant healthcare challenges in resource-limited countries.
 It is designed as a multiphase, incremental intervention inherently adaptable to meet regional and global needs.

-The Project will address major burdens of disease in Sub-Saharan Africa, including infectious diseases (HIV/AIDS, tuberculosis and malaria), maternal-child health (prenatal screening, nutrition and immunizations), and cancer (with a special focus on breast, cervical and prostate cancer), as well as specialized fields of medical interest such as ophthalmology, craniofacial malformations, diseases of the alimentary tract and diseases of the endocrine system.
+The Medical Centers address major burdens of disease in Sub-Saharan Africa and Central America including infectious diseases (HIV/AIDS, tuberculosis and malaria), maternal-child health (prenatal screening, nutrition and immunizations), and cancer (with a special focus on breast, cervical and prostate cancer), as well as specialized fields of medical interest such as ophthalmology, craniofacial malformations, diseases of the alimentary tract and diseases of the endocrine system.

-Q – This project looks great, but doesn’t Ghana have other hospitals and public healthcare?
+This project looks great, but doesn’t Ghana and Guatemala have other hospitals and public healthcare?

-A – Yes, there are hospitals in Ghana and the Ghanaian government does have a public health department.
+Yes, there are hospitals in Ghana and Guatemala and the respective governments have a public health department.
 However, Ghana has approximately 1 physician per 18,000 citizens.
-Access of average citizens to healthcare is difficult and not always of quality; with regards to surgical and diagnostic access, and specialties such as treatment of eye disease, it is overwhelmingly deficient.
-In fact, The Kumasi HopeXchange Medical Center will not only be a premier medical and training facility of its kind in Ghana but in all of West Africa.
+In Guatemala 25% of deaths are caused through communicable diseases, maternal, prenatal and nutritional conditions.
+In both countries access of average citizens to healthcare is difficult and not always of quality; with regards to surgical and diagnostic access, and specialties such as treatment of eye disease and cancer, it is overwhelmingly deficient.
+In fact, the HopeXchange Medical Centers are also a premier medical and training facilities for the entire regions.

-Q – What can be the long term impact of such a project as this and who all will be involved in operating it and overseeing its day-to-day management?
+What can be the long term impact of such a project as this and who will be involved in operating it and overseeing its day-to-day management?

-A – For instance, in Africa malaria kills an estimated 3,000 children a day.
+For instance, in Africa malaria kills an estimated 3,000 children a day.
 Through proper treatment of Malaria, HIV-AIDS, Tuberculosis and Cancer, many thousands of lives can be saved.
 Through adequate treatment of eye disease and surgery, the HopeXchange Medical Center can give sight to thousands of Africans who needlessly go blind.
 In fact, 80% of the causes of blindness in Africa are preventable.
-The holistic approach of this facility will provide vaccination, diagnosis, surgery, education, and specialised medical treatment.
-Through proper pharmacy and outpatient treatments, improved quality of life will be gained by countless thousands over the years with your help.
+The holistic approach of this facility will provide vaccination, diagnosis, surgery, education, and specialized medical treatment.
+Through proper pharmacy and outpatient treatments, countless will gain improved quality of life over the years.

-A Board of Directors, including a day-to-day management team of local professionals will oversee the operations of HopeXchange Medical Center.
-Full disclosure, audits and only the highest of business and medical ethics will be practiced.
+A Board of Directors, including a day-to-day management team of local professionals oversee the operations of the HopeXchange Medical Centers.
+Full disclosure, audits and only the highest of business and medical ethics are practiced.